Crista terminalis

 The crista terminalis (also known as the terminal crest, or crista terminalis of His) is a vertical ridge on the posterolateral inner surface of the adult right atrium extending between the superior vena cava, and the inferior vena cava.
 The crista terminalis denotes where the junction of the embryologic sinus venosus and the right atrium occurred during embryonic development.
 It forms a boundary between the rough trabecular portion and the smooth, sinus venosus-derived portion (sinus venarum) of the internal surface of the right atrium.
 The sinoatrial node is located within the crista terminalis.

 Anatomy

-The crista terminalis is generally takes the form of a smooth-surfaced, crescent-shaped thickened portion of heart muscle at the opening into the right atrial appendage.
+The crista terminalis generally takes the form of a smooth-surfaced, crescent-shaped thickened portion of heart muscle at the opening into the right atrial appendage.
 It consists of fibromuscular tissue.

 Features

 On the external aspect of the right atrium, corresponding to the crista terminalis, is a groove - the terminal sulcus.

 The crista terminalis provides the origin for the pectinate muscles.

 The sinoatrial node is located in the superior part of the crista terminalis at the junction of the right atrium, and superior vena cava.